thibautizard/opac-monorepo/README.md

 ```

 > [!TIP]
-> In case you've rebased your branch, as it alters your commit history because rebased commit have an unique hash, you will need to add `--force` or `-f` flag to keep pushing those changes to your remote branch.
+> In case you've rebased your branch onto another, as it alters your commit history because rebased commits have an unique hash, you will need to add `--force` or `-f` flag to keep pushing those changes to your remote branch.
 >
 > ```sh
 > git push origin -f